gazpitchy92/socialswayer-be-public/readme.md

 Express.JS and TypeScript API for distributing data for the SocialSwayer front-end.

 ## Build
-The backup of the Mysql database can be found in /backup/members.sql.
+The backup of the Mysql database can be found in the /database/ directory.

 A MySQL database should be built with these files.